 Great for cup cakes but equally good as lunchbox dividers.
 Add fruit, vegetables, cheese, nuts (if allowed), cooked pasta or rice, crackers etc. to individual liners and place them into the lunch box so nothing gets mixed up.

-They are also reuseable, so good for the environment too.
+They are also reusable, so good for the environment too.

 #5.
 Notes and Jokes